fiskmoz/dnd-combat-assistant/README.md

 or
 `ng serve --proxy-config proxy.config.json`

-Create a firebase_creds.json with the following structure in the root map
+Create a firebase_creds.json with the following structure in the back-end map:

 ```
 {